 - After the chicken has cooked and has been removed from the pan, add another tablespoon of olive oil over medium heat until shimmering.
-Add the shallots and cook, stirring occasionally, until soft and beginning to brown, about 3-5 minutes.

 - Add the lemon juice, zest, and capers, and stir to combine.
 Let the sauce come to a simmer, then add the chicken back to the pan.

 - Cook until the chicken is heated through and fully cooked, about 3-5 minutes, then serve with the orzo.

 1. Cut chicken or pound into thin cutlets about ¼” thick.
 Transfer to a resealable bag or container.